OscPop/GPT-SW3-tests-and-evaluations/README.md

 generated_text = tokenizer.decode(generated_token_ids)
 ```

-## Access to the AI Sweden models
-To get access to AI Sweden's models, you will need to fill out a form on their website.

 # GPT-4
 There are currently two ways of getting access to GPT-4.
 Either through becoming a GPT+ subscriber to OpenAI or by paying for OpenAI API usage.
 The easiest to use is the GPT+ subscription which let's you interact directly with GPT-4 in the browser.